haberdashPI/vscode-master-key/notes.md

   + implement validation
   - add/pass a unit test

-BUG: esc will be captured by palette even if its bound as a suffix (e.g. in a binding setup without esc for normal mode), preventing any commands from being run that are bound to that key;
-  is this really a bug?
-I think this just requires that the user use appropriate `when` clauses here if they want `esc` to work this way.
-  NOTE: we should document this limitation

 unit tests: edge cases with recording edits
   - how about when I switch documents?
   - how about when we don't start with normal mode commands?